t3rn/t3rn/docs/main/docs/executor/executor-breakdown.md

 🔃 Processing pending claims...
 ```

 The Executor fetches any pending orders, executions, or claims from the network.
-These include cross-chain transactions that need to be processed, orders awaiting execution, or claims for rewards.
+These include crosschain transactions that need to be processed, orders awaiting execution, or claims for rewards.

-The `RemoteOrderCreated` event is emitted when a new cross-chain order is created.
+The `RemoteOrderCreated` event is emitted when a new crosschain order is created.
 This marks the starting point for Executors to bid on the order.
 The event provides information such as the source and destination networks, asset details, and the reward offered for executing the order.

 ```
 ex📝 RemoteOrderCreated event received